eformat/s2i-jetty-js/README.md

 install S2I command line tools check out the repo
+Dependency: openshift/base-centos7

-Login to docker registry (minishift) docker login -u developer -p $(oc whoami -t) $(minishift openshift registry)
+Login to docker registry (minishift) (or use an external one) docker login -u developer -p $(oc whoami -t) $(minishift openshift registry)

+For information on proper OpenShift Docker Registry see: https://blog.openshift.com/remotely-push-pull-container-images-openshift/

 in the root folder of the project run make